$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 You have installed the

-llama_stack_clientversion 0.2.22 or later in your workbench environment. -
+llama_stack_clientversion 0.3.1 or later in your workbench environment.

 -

-In a new notebook cell, install the
+In a new notebook cell, install the client:

-llama_stack_clientpackage and its dependencies:%pip install llama_stack_client fire -
+%pip install llama_stack_client -

 List the available models: